top of page

 2️⃣ Structured Gratitude Programs 📆

-30-Day Gratitude Challenges – Institutions like the University of South Florida have implemented structured programs where participants record three things they’re grateful for each day.
-This simple habit leads to significant increases in gratitude and resilience.
+• 30-Day Gratitude Challenges – Institutions like the University of South Florida have implemented programs where participants record daily items for which they are grateful.
+This practice leads to significant increases in gratitude and resilience.

 3️⃣ Institutional Initiatives to Promote Gratitude 🏥

-🏅 Recognition Days & Events – Annual events like Thank a Resident Day 🎉 provide a structured opportunity for institutions to formally appreciate trainees and faculty.
+• 🏅 Recognition Days & Events – Annual events like Thank a Resident Day 🎉 provide structured opportunities for formal appreciation.

 🌟 Best Practices for Implementation

-🛠️ Leverage Available Resources – Use toolkits 📂 from organizations like the Greater Good Science Center to educate and implement gratitude initiatives.
+• 🛠️ Leverage Available Resources – Utilize toolkits 📂 from organizations like the Greater Good Science Center to educate and implement gratitude initiatives.

 💖 The Ripple Effect of Gratitude

-👩⚕️ Physicians who experience and express gratitude are more:✔️ Engaged 🏥✔️ Empathetic 💕✔️ Committed to their work 💡
+• 👩⚕️ Physicians who experience and express gratitude tend to be more:

 By embedding gratitude into medical training, institutions can foster a generation of healthcare professionals who are not only skilled but also appreciative, resilient, and compassionate.

-Let’s make gratitude a core part of medical education.
+Gratitude should be a core component of medical education.
 A simple thank-you 💬 can go a long way in transforming the culture of GME into one of support, recognition, and well-being.

 How do you practice gratitude in your GME program?
 Share your ideas on our LinkedIn page, Facebook Group, or any of our other social media platforms! ⬇️💭